 Periodically, you should also reassess your investment plan.
 As you get older, you may want to move money into less risky investments to preserve your wealth.
 Or you may be reaching your goals ahead of schedule or not on pace to reach them at all, and thus need to adjust.
 Revisit the questions you considered when setting up your plan, and be sure to adjust your asset mix appropriately if your goals or financial situation have changed.

 You must also make sure to manage your taxes on your investments.
-It may be best to work with a financial advisor or other financial professional who can advise you on the most tax-efficient ways to manage your portfolio and minimize losses.
+It may be best to work with a financial advisor or other financial professionals who can advise you on the most tax-efficient ways to manage your portfolio and minimize losses.

 The best way to achieve investment goals is by diversifying your portfolio.
 Make sure to invest in a mix of different types of investments and an assortment within those types as well.
 By diversifying your portfolio, you help mitigate risk and maximize the possibility of growth by keeping your investments balanced.